open-fringecore/odoo-xmlrpc-client/README.md

 ## Installation

-To install the package, use npm or yarn:
+To install the package, use your favorite package manager.
+For example, with npm:

 ```sh
 npm i odoo-xmlrpc-client